 The world can be a very dangerous place.
 Both warfighters and law enforcement officers are expected to make the correct decision, with excellent marksmanship, in split-second life-and-death situations.
 The better and more realistic the training, the greater the chance the trainee will succeed when lives hang in the balance and threats are real.
-Customers buy VirTra's simulator for high quality and realistic training.
+Customers buy VirTra's simulator for high quality, reliable and realistic simulation training.